That’s right! These airlines are never flying again.

-At their peak, Jet Airways had hubs in Chennai, Mumbai, New Delhi, and Amsterdam, covering a mix of domestic Indian routes, and key flights throughout Asia, Europe, and to New York City and Toronto.
-Due to its better-than-average reputation – particularly among Indian carriers – some investors look to be reviving the brand and its valuable slots by the summer of 2021.
+Anyway, at their peak, Jet Airways had hubs in Chennai, Mumbai, New Delhi, and Amsterdam.
+They covered a mix of domestic Indian routes, and key flights to New York City, Toronto, and throughout Asia and Europe.

 Air Sahara: New Delhi (DEL) – (Patna PAT) – Varanasi (VNS), June 2006

 First Flight: 1993

 Last Flight: Purchased by Jet Airways in 2007